MatLeg25/StockMarketApp/README.md

 # StockMarketApp
 Project based on tutorial [https://www.youtube.com/watch?v=uLs2FxFSWU4].

-The app displays a list of company from USA market.
-On the details screen, the user can find more information about the selected company and the stock price from the last day.
+The app displays a list of company from market.
+Stock data is provided by API: https://www.alphavantage.co/ On the details screen, the user can find more information about the selected company and the stock price from the last working day.

-Stock data is provided by API: https://www.alphavantage.co/

 ## Screenshots:
 - CompanyListings screen: <br />